Boulder, Colorado, EUA

 Permit Posting Requirement.
 You are required to include your short-term license number on your listing.
 You may include your short-term rental license number on your listing by going to Manage Listing and Calendar > Location (under the Listing section).
 In the “License or registration number” field, type in your license number following the two acceptable license formats for Boulder.
 There are two formats: RHL-01234 and RHL2016-12345

 Building and Housing Standards.
 Boulder enforces rules and regulations specifying minimum construction, design, and maintenance standards for buildings, including regulations on habitability, health, and life safety.
 Certain regulations applicable to residential and non-residential uses may be relevant to your listing.
 For more information, please review the Building and Fire Code for the City of Boulder or contact Boulder Planning and Development Services directly.

 Other rules.
 It's also important to understand and abide by other contracts or rules that bind you, such as leases, condo board or co-op rules, HOA rules, or rules established by tenant organizations.
 Only property owners are eligible to receive a short-term rental license.

 Requirements for Operating your Listing

-Boulder Municipal Code pertaining to short term rentals can be found at https://www.municode.com/libra...
-Issues.
+You can go through the Boulder Municipal Code pertaining to short-term rentals.
 All short-term rentals must provide a rental packet containing contact information for the host and a local responsible party, safety information, as well as relevant City rules and restrictions.
-Each listing must have an operable smoke detector, carbon monoxide detector, and fire extinguisher.
+Each listing must have an operable smoke detector, carbon monoxide detector, and fire extinguisher

 Taxes.
 Boulder imposes a 7.5% Accommodation’s Tax on reservations of fewer than 30 nights.
 For tax information, contact the Tax and Licensing Division at 303-441-3051.